 (3) The debts so charged upon a petroleum lease, and the debts so payable in priority to all other debts of a company, shall rank equally amongst themselves, and, if necessary, shall abate in equal proportions between themselves.

-[Section 30 amended by No. 8 of 1940 s.
+[Section 30 amended: No. 8 of 1940 s.
 13.]

 31. Permission given for geological investigations